|

 dinosaurs.
 That people would run away at

-the attack of one of these creatures (“he has scattered peoples”) would be be
+the attack of one of these creatures (“he has scattered peoples”) would also be be

 quite natural.
 Perhaps most interesting

-of all is the indication that they had a nasty disposition: “they delight in
+of all, though, is the indication that they had a nasty disposition: “they delight in

 battles.”
 But in context, this

-naturalistic sounding description of dinosaurs is used to describe Egypt and her war-like intentions.
+naturalistic sounding description of dinosaur-like creatures is used to describe Egypt and her war-like intentions.

 # Is.
 27:1: “In that day, the Lord will punish, with his